-Laura Thomas's active lifestyle began at 3-years-old as a pre-ballerina.
-Laura continued various forms of dance throughout her childhood and then switched to cardio and weights in her teen years.
-While not gaining the freshman 15 in college due to continuing an active lifestyle, Laura did learn the hard way in her early 20's when she started working a desk job, eating out and not exercising regularly.
+I was very privileged that my active lifestyle began at 3 years old as a pre-ballerina.
+I continued various forms of dance throughout my childhood and then switched to cardio and weights in my teen years.
+I did learn the hard way in my early 20s when I started working a desk job, eating out, and not exercising regularly:

-At 24, Laura realized she had to make a change and joined a women's only gym where she returned to cardio and weightlifting.
-A friend introduced her to Clean Eating and Oxygen magazines and Laura started cooking better food and following different fitness professionals.
-She was able to lose the weight and then some and has continued experimenting with different exercise programs and semi-annual cleanses.
-With her ballet background, Laura is big on form when exercising and making sure clients are safe from injury or pro-longed pain.
-She has personally dealt with feet and knee injuries.
+I realized I had to make a change and joined a women’s only gym where I returned to cardio and weightlifting.
+I started cooking more nutritious food and have continued experimenting with different exercise programs.
+With my ballet background, I am big on form and function when exercising and making sure clients are safe from injury or prolonged pain.
+I have personally dealt with feet and knee injuries and also suffered from migraines for 2 years.

-As an adult, Laura's passion for health stems from the many friends and relatives she has lost to diseases (both preventable and non-preventable) and people in her life who struggle with daily setbacks from their condition, whether chronic or unattended.
-Laura took 72 hours of class time and became an ACE certified trainer in December of 2016 after her desire to obtain the certification for a few years finally came to fruition.
-She obtained her pre-, peri-, postnatal certification from Girls Gone Strong in June 2018.
-Laura completed her 200 hr. yoga teacher training in March of 2021.
+As an adult, my passion for fitness stems from the many friends and relatives I have lost to diseases and people in my life who struggle with daily setbacks from their condition, whether chronic or unattended.
+I took 72 hours of class time and became an ACE-Certifiedin December 2016 after my desire to obtain the certification for a few years finally came to fruition.

 My favorite exercise